A Team of Teams – 3 Ways to Make the Best-in-Class Model Work

 Each partner’s team will have its own internal organization structure, with team management and divisions of labor.
 For the overall project to succeed, however, there should be clear paths for communication, decision-making, and problem resolution between teams.
 Specifics vary with every project, of course, but one key factor is for you, the client, to provide strong central management of the effort, ensuring that all aspects are running smoothly and being available to clarify, prioritize, and resolve when needed.

-It’s also very important that each partner team have a clearly understood role in the project.
+It’s also very important that each partner team has a clearly understood role in the project.
 Some areas are clear – the electronics designer and software team, for example, have different responsibilities.
 But if you have a UI design team that’s separate from your software team, you’ll need to be sure they work out their respective roles carefully so there aren’t overlaps or gaps.

 Each team should have a point of contact, who will be the primary (but not the only) interface to the other teams.
 This person will generally provide progress and status communication, as well as communicating potential issues and resolutions.